xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-FORMULA.GOTO   Selects a named area or reference on any open workbook
+FORMULA.GOTO&nbsp;&nbsp;&nbsp;Selects a named area or reference on any open workbook

-GET.CELL   Returns information about the specified cell
+GET.CELL&nbsp;&nbsp;&nbsp;Returns information about the specified cell

-SELECT   Selects a cell, worksheet object, or chart item
+SELECT&nbsp;&nbsp;&nbsp;Selects a cell, worksheet object, or chart item

 Return to [top](#Q)